Private Day Trip to Alexandria from Cairo with Lunch

 Why we love it?

-This full-day private tour from Cairo to Alexandria offers a chance to explore key historical and cultural sites with a local guide.
-Visit the Catacombs of Kom el Shoqafa, a remarkable multi-level Roman cemetery carved into rock, then see Pompey’s Pillar, a Roman triumphal column honoring Emperor Diocletian.
-The itinerary includes stops at the Alexandria Ancient Roman Theater and the Sidi Morsi Abu al-Abbas Mosque, both notable landmarks reflecting the city’s diverse heritage.
-You’ll also pass by the Alexandria Bibliotheca on the Corniche, a modern cultural center inspired by the ancient library.
-Admission is not included for these sites, allowing you to decide which to enter.
-The tour includes lunch, bottled water, private air-conditioned transport, and hotel pickup and drop-off in Cairo, making it suitable for travelers interested in Roman and Islamic history as well as Alexandria’s architectural highlights.
+This full-day tour from Cairo to Alexandria offers a private guided exploration of the city’s rich history and cultural landmarks.
+You’ll visit the Catacombs of Kom el Shoqafa, a multi-level Roman cemetery carved into rock, before seeing Pompey’s Pillar, a Roman triumphal column honoring Emperor Diocletian.
+The itinerary also includes stops at the Alexandria Ancient Roman Theater and the Sidi Morsi Abu al-Abbas Mosque, known for its distinctive architecture and historical significance.
+After lunch at a local restaurant, you’ll continue to the Alexandria Bibliotheca, a modern cultural center that honors the city’s ancient legacy as a hub of learning.
+The tour includes private transportation in an air-conditioned vehicle and a knowledgeable guide, making it suitable for travelers interested in archaeology, history, and architecture.

 Inclusions